 Beyond skiing, the mountain offers snowshoeing trails and a cozy lodge with a fireplace, perfect for warming up after a long day outdoors.
 If you’re new to winter sports, lessons and rental gear are available, so you can enjoy the snow even if you’re a beginner.
 Whether you’re a seasoned skier or just looking for a fun winter activity, Tenney Mountain is a great place to enjoy the season in Plymouth.

-9. The Common Man Inn & Spa
+12. Relax at the Common Man Inn and Spa

 For a cozy and relaxing stay in Plymouth, The Common Man Inn & Spa is a perfect retreat.
 From the moment I stepped inside, I felt welcomed by the rustic décor, warm lighting, and friendly staff.
 The rooms feature comfortable beds, woodsy charm, and modern amenities, making it an ideal place to unwind after a day of exploring.